danielg0/fyp/report.md

 ### Statistical Sampling

-Both random and periodic sampling are statistical sampling techniques that build upon existing mathematical theory, such as the central limit theorem, which we will explain.
+Both random and periodic sampling are statistical sampling techniques that build upon existing mathematical theory, such as the central limit theorem, which is explained below.

 The central limit theorem states that if sufficient independent observations are taken of a population (ie. more than thirty) with a finite variance $\sigma^2$ and mean $\mu$, then the distribution of the sample mean $\bar{x}$ approximates a normal distribution with mean $\mu$ and variance $\sigma^2 \over n$, irrespective of how the population is distributed.

-Pratically, if we use a statistical sampling method on a program and take $n$ samples of a performance metric, $[x_1, \ldots, x_n]$, we can calculate a sample mean $\bar{x}$ and sample variance $s^2$ as follows:
+Practically, if we use a statistical sampling method on a program and take $n$ samples of a performance metric, $[x_1, \ldots, x_n]$, we can calculate a sample mean $\bar{x}$ and sample variance $s^2$ as follows:

 $$\bar{x} = {\sum_{i=1}^n x_i \over n}$$